pragyansharma24/DataVisualizations_ClimateChange/Report.md

 <img src="/images/Viz5_Against.png" alt="Against Global Warming" width="600">
 </p>

-**Source**: This data visualization is taken from the following link which appears to be created by Roy Specnder, PhD, Former NASA Scientist, Climatologist, and a climate change denialist. [link](http://www.drroyspencer.com/2013/07/senate-epw-hearing-climate-change-its-happened-before/)
+**Source**: This data visualization is taken from the following link which appears to be created by Roy Spencer, PhD, Former NASA Scientist, Climatologist, and a climate change denialist. [link](http://www.drroyspencer.com/2013/07/senate-epw-hearing-climate-change-its-happened-before/)

 **Evaluation Score**: My assessment score for Visualization #5 is given below: